Some have been here for over 100 years.

 But even a hundred years ago, the upcountry cowboys and crews working the fields needed their daily saimin and sandwiches.
 For that, they would stop by this landmark store:

-Oh, and what a special place it is.
+Komoda Store & Bakery – Delighting Maui Since 1916.
+Oh, & what a special place it is.

 For the last few decades, they have been known best for their amazingly delicious cream puffs and stick donuts coveted throughout the island chain.

-When our vistors from outer islands come, you can count on them ordering these delectable treats ahead to bring back home.
+When our visitors from outer islands come, you can count on them ordering these delectable treats ahead to bring back home.

 Komoda store was started by Takezo Komoda.
 He and his wife, Shigeri, opened the business as his restaurant in 1916.